decred/dcrdex/README.md

 The [DEX specification](spec/README.mediawiki) details the messaging and trading protocols required to use the Market API.
-Not only is the code in in the **decred/dcrdex** repository open-source, but the entire protocol is open-source.
+Not only is the code in the **decred/dcrdex** repository open-source, but the entire protocol is open-source.
 So anyone can, in principle, write their own client or server based on the specification.
 Such an endeavor would be ill-advised in these early stages, while the protocols are undergoing constant change.